Pillar Wealth Management LLC logo

 Typical commissions for the selling of investment products and packages range from 3–6% of the sale.
 That means, if your commission-based (or fee-based) advisor invests $500,000 of your assets in a particular mutual fund, they would net a $25,000 commission at a 5% rate, per year.

-Generally, it’s pretty difficult to justify the higher costs of commission-based financial advisors.
+Generally, it’s pretty difficult to justify the higher cost of commission-based advisors.
 Your investments would need to perform far above how much a financial advisor costs and what they achieve for you, just to break even.
 The likelihood of that is exceedingly tiny.

 So why does anyone go with commission-based advisors if they cost so much more?